Erectile dysfunction (impotence)

 - erection problems keep happening

-It could be a sign of an underlying health condition such as diabetes.
+It might be a sign of a health condition that can be treated.

 How sexual health clinics can help with erection problems